Sony’s Marketing Mix (4P Analysis)

 Sony Stores sell genuine products and accessories, including digital cameras, smartphones, and television units.
 These stores also promote the brand, considering their name.
 The company also earns through authorized sellers, such as computer stores and smartphone stores.
 Motion picture products (movies) are delivered to target customers through cinemas and media networks.
 Sony also has official websites for devices, PlayStation content, and other products.
 In this element of the marketing mix, Sony maintains a variety of places to distribute its products effectively and to have a wider market reach.
 Sony’s operations management decisions for its location strategy affect the success of this element of the marketing mix.

-Sony’s Promotion (Promotional Mix)
+Sony’s Promotion

 Sony promotes its products in a variety of ways and forms.
-This element of the marketing mix identifies the promotional mix or the methods that the firm uses to communicate with its target customers.
+This element of the marketing mix represents the promotional mix or the methods that the firm uses to communicate with its target customers.
 The following promotional tactics are used in Sony’s business:

 1. Advertising (most significant)